 Key Highlights:

-- Accessible by road or short hike at Pokhara.
+- Accessible by road or a short hike in Pokhara.

 - Good views of Machhapuchhre and Annapurna.